What have you been doing since completing your degree & RDN training?

 Most recently, I completed my public health practicum with the Washington State Department of Health and Vic Colman from Uncommon Solutions LLC.
 I had the opportunity to work with a grant-funded team leading Farm to Early Care and Education (Farm to ECE) work in Washington.
 Farm to ECE initiatives bring local food, agriculture, and nutrition into early learning settings such as preschools and daycares through experiential learning opportunities.
 A primary goal of this work is to improve children’s dietary habits and cultivate a connection to food, and Farm to ECE can also support community health, food systems, and local farmers.
 My project involved analyzing the results from a statewide Farm to ECE survey, developing a report, and presenting the insights from the data gathered to a variety of audiences.
 This project afforded me the opportunity to learn a lot about both Farm to ECE and Farm to School strategies as public health interventions.
 My experience recently culminated in a Farm to School Network conference in Wenatchee where I was able to share my findings and network with many public health professionals.

 Are you interested in studying nutritional sciences as a graduate student?
-Explore degree programs and RDN training offered in the UW Nutritional Sciences Program.
+Explore programs and RDN training offered in the UW Food Systems, Nutrition, and Health program.